Overview of the Rheingau & Rhineland Palatinate

 The Rheingau lies west of Frankfurt, and is one of the most unspoilt regions of Germany.
 It is a wine connoisseur’s perfect stop, although most people who visit Germany never even think about this region.

-It’s allure for people who aren’t wine enthusiasts lies in the region's small towns along the Rhine River.
-In these small towns and villages you'll find an abundance of classic German architecture, food, and genuine German culture.
+Its allure for people who aren’t wine enthusiasts lies in the region's small towns along the Rhine River.
+In these small towns and villages you'll find an abundance of classic German architecture, delicious local cuisine and experience genuine German culture.

 The Rheingau region is just 20 minutes away from Wiesbaden, the capital of the German state of Hesse.
 Wiesbaden was a prominent global spa town in the 19th century, and is still famous for its restorative waters, wide range of cultural activities, and prime location.